Pacific Islanders in Publishing

 (he/him)

-Marcel is an author, musician, storyteller, producer, curator and visual artist, whose creative work has been widely recognised in Vanuatu and internationally.
-Born in Noumea, he is from the island of Vao in Vanuatu.
-His first novel, Tôghàn, was published in 2007 by Éditions de l’Alliance Française du Vanuatu, which was shortlisted for the RFO prize in 2007 and reprinted by the publisher in 2020.
+Marcel is a musician, author, producer, curator and visual artist, whose creative work has been widely recognized in Vanuatu and internationally.
+Born in Noumea, he's from the island of Vao in Vanuatu.
+His first novel, Tôghàn (2007) was shortlisted for the RFO prize the same year and reprinted by the publisher in 2020.
 In 2023, Marcel won a writing residency in French Polynesia.

 Paul Tavo